LMArena 2026: Live AI Model Rankings (Claude vs GPT-5 vs Gemini)

 |---|---|---|---|

 The gap is closing fast.
 In 2024, the gap was 100-150 ELO points.
-By March 2026, the best open models are within 25-55 points — meaning the proprietary advantage is only a 54-58% win rate.
+By June 2026, the best open-weight model (DeepSeek V4.1 Pro) sits within ~55 points of the top closed-source model — meaning the proprietary advantage is only a 54-58% win rate.
 For many tasks, open models are effectively equivalent.

 Best Open Models on LMArena